kshinoz98/Engineering_4_Notebook/README.md

 ### Assignment Description

-Find the orientation of a Pico by using an accelerometer and reading the acceration due to gravity.
+Find the orientation of a Pico by using an accelerometer and reading the acceleration due to gravity.

 ### Evidence